mamonaco1973/aws-k8s/README.md

 ---

-### Load Balancer Provisioning

-EKS integrates tightly with AWS load balancing.
-When you create a Kubernetes `Service` of type `LoadBalancer`, AWS automatically provisions an:

-- **Elastic Load Balancer (ELB)** or **Application Load Balancer (ALB)**, depending on annotations.

-You don’t need to configure health checks or backend pools — the Kubernetes **cloud controller manager** handles that.
-This automation is a hallmark of PaaS: describe the service, and the infrastructure follows.

----

 ### Autoscaling and Node Management: IaaS Under the Hood

 While you don’t manage EC2 instances directly, EKS uses **Auto Scaling Groups (ASGs)** to provision and scale worker nodes.
 You define: